COUNSELING FOR ANXIETY

 Anxiety is one way a person’s body may cope when experiencing a form of conflict.
 It may be an internal conflict, like imagining the worst possible outcome of an event, or an external conflict, like having to participate in public speaking.
 When a person feels threatened by conflict, the amygdala in the brain releases hormones that instigates the body’s “fight or flight” reaction.

-The “fight or flight” response has served humanity well through the generations.
+The “fight or flight” mode has served humanity well through the generations.
 It was the “fight or flight” mechanisms that helped humans survive dangerous interactions before we have reached the domesticated lifestyle we now know in much of western civilization.
 Without having a release of the “fight or flight” that our ancestors had from previous generations either from fighting off the attack of a wild animal or running from it, there are less immediate ways for us to release the anxiety-inducing hormones.

-TYPES OF ANXIETY
+TYPES OF ANXIETY DISORDERS

 Generalized Anxiety Disorder: A form of anxiety that includes continual and irregular worry that interferes with regular day-to-day activities, such as sleeping, eating, and concentration on tasks.